opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_E.md

 > This OPTIONAL property specifies an array of strings, each specifying a mandatory feature that implementations SHOULD understand.
 > Feature values may be architecture specific.

-There would also be a table of known features per architecture, possibly with links to specifications.
+There would also be a table of known features or links to specifications, similar to how [platform variants](https://github.com/opencontainers/image-spec/blob/main/image-index.md#platform-variants) are defined.
+A possible source for known features is the [golang.org/x/sys/cpu](https://pkg.go.dev/golang.org/x/sys/cpu) package, where  each feature could be the string after `Has` in the struct for the given platform (converting to lowercase).

 An example would also be added to the Image Index: